paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 #### Grid, tetronimos and directional movement

 A tetris board is 10 x 20, with 4 additional rows above for tetronimo (the 7 shapes) spawning.
-I started by creating a grid on the page using a flex-wrap to manage the grid.
+I started by creating a grid on the page using a flex-wrap.
 This meant the tetronimos could move by deleting and adding classes to the grid cells to the left and right (-1, +1) and up or down (-10, +10).
-In the final game the tetronimos cannot move upwards, but it was useful during testing.
+In the final game the tetronimos cannot move upwards, but it was useful to have this enabled during testing.

 This layout also helped with out-of-bounds rules.